Corveiro/Uilibery/README.md

 					SetSelTransparency(Selected and 0 or 1)
 				end

-				ButtonLabel.InputBegan:Connect(function(Input)
-					if
-						Input.UserInputType == Enum.UserInputType.MouseButton1
-						or Input.UserInputType == Enum.UserInputType.Touch
-					then
+				AddSignal(Button.Activated, function()
 					local Try = not Selected

 					if Dropdown:GetActiveValues() == 1 and not Try and not Config.AllowNull then
 					else
 						if Config.Multi then
 							Selected = Try
 							Dropdown.Value[Value] = Selected and true or nil else
 							Selected = Try
 							Dropdown.Value = Selected and Value or nil

 							for _, OtherButton in next, Buttons do OtherButton:UpdateButton()
 							end
 						end

 						Table:UpdateButton()

+						if Dropdown.Searchable and #DropdownDisplay.Text > 0 then

+						else
 							Dropdown:Display()
+						end

 						Library:SafeCallback(Dropdown.Callback, Dropdown.Value)
 						Library:SafeCallback(Dropdown.Changed, Dropdown.Value)
-						end
 					end
 				end)